Warning: Intense cookie cravings may take over your brain after reading this post.

 I’ve made these lemon burst crinkle cookies several times.
 I’m a lemon fanatic, and prefer these over lemon bars.

-A cookie roundup without a no-bake cookie recipe is unheard of.
+A cookie roundup without a no-bake chocolate oatmeal cookies is unheard of.
+This is Emma’s favorite no-bake recipe.

-I can’t get over how pretty Emma’s honeycomb brown sugar cookies are.
-I tried these when she made them, and they had that perfect “melt-in-your-mouth” icing on top.
+I can’t get over how pretty theses honeycomb brown sugar cookies are.
+And they have that perfect “melt-in-your-mouth” icing on top.

 If you’re in the mood for snickerdoodle cookies but you don’t have cream of tartar on hand, don’t worry—this recipe for soft and chewy snickerdoodles doesn’t require any.

-Every birthday should include birthday cake cookies with a bunch of rainbow sprinkles, of course.
+Every birthday should include birthday cake cookies with a bunch of rainbow sprinkles.

 Tip: If the recipe you’re using makes a big batch of cookies (and you want less) you can easily freeze the dough balls.
 Then you can pop a cookie in the oven anytime you’re craving one.